Monika Bhardwaj, Vaishali M. Patil*, Rakhi Dhiman, Satya P. Gupta and Neeraj Masand Pages 8 - 21 ( 14 )

 Alzheimer’s disease (AD) is a complex neurological disorder characterised by decrease level of ACh and increased AChE expression.
 Inhibition of AChE is one of the common strategies to treat AD as it leads to increase Ach level quantitatively at the synaptic cleft.
 Acetylcholinesterase inhibitors (AChEIs) are used to treat various neurodegenerative disorders, and many are FDA approved for the management and cure of AD.
 AChEIs produce long term symptomatic effect, that contribute in other pathological mechanisms of the disease (e.g. formation of amyloid–β plaques) and have provided a rationale to the discovery of this class of inhibitors.
 Currently prescribed AChE inhibitors are Galantamine (natural alkaloid) and Rivastigmine (synthetic alkaloid compound) and have been considered beneficial for the treatment of mild to moderate AD.
 However, there is a need for the discovery of more effective compounds derived from natural sources as well as form synthetic sources as potential AChEIs.
 Findings and advances about natural and synthetic derivatives as potential sources of AChEIs will be collectively summarised in this review paper.

-Acetylcholineserase, AChE inhibitors, Alzheimer’s disease, Molecular modelling studies, Types of AChE inhibitors.
+Acetylcholineserase, AChE inhibitors, Alzheimer’s disease, Molecular modelling studies, Types of AChE inhibitors, drug discovery.

-KIET School of Pharmacy, KIET Group of Institutions, Ghaziabad-UP, KIET School of Pharmacy, KIET Group of Institutions, Ghaziabad-UP, Bharat Institute of Technology, Meerut-250 103, Uttar Pradesh, Department of Applied Sciences, National Institute of Technical Teachers Training and Research, Bhopal, MP, Department of Pharmacy, Lala Lajpat Rai Memorial Medical College, Meerut-250 001 Uttar Pradesh
+KIET School of Pharmacy, KIET Group of Institutions, Ghaziabad, UP, KIET School of Pharmacy, KIET Group of Institutions, Ghaziabad, UP, Bharat Institute of Technology, Meerut- 250 103, Uttar Pradesh, Meerut Institute of Engineering and Technology, Meerut, UP, Department of Pharmacy, Lala Lajpat Rai Memorial Medical College, Meerut-250 001 UP